Professional security system installation of an outdoor camera on a residential home.

 Your first expense will be for the hardware and the professional setup.
 This one-time cost covers all the physical components—like door and window sensors, motion detectors, and the main control panel.
 The price can vary quite a bit depending on the size of your home or business and how much equipment you need.
 On average, you can expect the initial cost for a burglar alarm installation to be anywhere from a few hundred to a couple of thousand dollars.
 Some companies bundle equipment and installation into packages, which can be a great way to get started.

-Ongoing Costs: Monthly Monitoring
+Understanding Monthly Monitoring Fees

 After the initial setup, you’ll have a recurring monthly fee for professional monitoring.
 This is the service that connects your alarm system to a 24/7 central station, where trained professionals are ready to respond to any alerts.
 Think of it as having a dedicated team watching over your property around the clock.
 These fees typically range from about $20 to $60 per month.
 The exact price often depends on the features included in your plan, such as video surveillance storage or integration with smart home devices.